3rd quarter 2019 | 4th quarter 2019 | 1st quarter 2020 | 2nd quarter 2020 | 3rd quarter 2020 | |

 Net lending

 Total asset transactions less total liability transactions result in net lending.
-By adjusting net lending for valuation changes and other balance sheet changes not caused by transactions2, we arrive at changes in Norway's net foreign assets/liabilities.
+By adjusting net lending for valuation changes and other balance sheet changes not caused by transactions, we arrive at changes in Norway's net foreign assets/liabilities.

 Net lending, current account =

-Current account balance + Capital transfers to abroad, net - non-financial net investment (?)Net lending, financial account = Net acquiring of financial assets – net borrowing
+Current account balance + Capital transfers to abroad, net - non-financial net investment

 Net errors and omissions are derived from net lending from the two accounts and can be derived from the current account minus the same item derived from the financial accounts.
 Although the BoP accounts are, in principle, balanced, imbalances occur due to imperfections in source data and compilation.